xinzefan/2020Fall_projects/README.md

     - metdata_2019.csv: contains SITE_ID, date_time, ozone and other data recording for each SITE_ID within Year 2019
     - Site.csv : pair each SITE_ID to which State it actually in.

-How ozone mean in recently 5 years(from 2015-2019) compare in 4 different regions which are Midwest, Northeast, South and west?
-In details, conclude the variation in all states in 4 different regions. any state did not follow the trends in any region for each year?